SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 23 December, 2025
+### 📅 Wednesday, 24 December, 2025
 ------
 ### Events
 ------
-Certainly!
-Here are some notable events that have occurred in the USA on December 23:
+Here are some notable events that typically occur in the USA on December 24th:

-- **1913: Federal Reserve Act** - The U.S. Congress passed the Federal Reserve Act, establishing the Federal Reserve System, which serves as the central banking system of the United States.
-- **1922: The Christmas Farmers Market Begins** - Back in 1922, the U.S. was dealing with the shift toward modern consumer practices, and markets, including various Christmas Farmers Markets across the country
+- **Christmas Eve Celebrations**: Many families celebrate Christmas Eve with gatherings, dinners, and traditions marking the start of the festive Christmas holiday.

+- **Religious Observances**: Numerous churches hold midnight Mass or Christmas Eve services to celebrate the coming of Christmas.

+- **Last-Minute Shopping**: Shopping centers and stores might saw high foot traffic as many people rush to complete their Christmas shopping before the holiday
 ### Positive Qoute
 ------
-"Believe in the beauty of your dreams! 🌟💖✨ Keep shining and let your light inspire others!" 🌈🌼
+"Believe in yourself and all that you are. 🌟 Your potential is limitless! 🚀✨"